 Only registered shareholders or duly appointed proxy holders are permitted to vote at the Meeting.
-The Common Shares represented by a proxy at the Meeting will be voted for or withheld from voting in each of the election of directors, appointment of auditors and authorizing the Board to fix the auditors remuneration and advisory vote on executive compensation (together, the "Ordinary Matters"), and the approval of the extension of certain outstanding options held by certain of the Corporation's officers (the "Special Matter") in accordance with the instructions of the Shareholder.
-If no choice is specified in the proxy or the instructions are not certain, the persons named in the form of proxy accompanying this Circular will vote FOR all of the matters proposed by management at the Meeting and described in the Notice of Meeting and in the discretion of the person appointed on all other matters (if any) upon which the Shareholder appointing the proxy is entitled to cast a vote.
+The Common Shares represented by a proxy at the Meeting will be voted for or withheld from voting in each of the election of directors, appointment of auditors and authorizing the Board to fix the auditors remuneration, advisory vote on executive compensation and advisory vote on the frequency of advisory votes on executive compensation (together, the "Ordinary Matters"), the approval of the unallocated stock options under the Corporation's amended and restated stock option plan (the "Option Plan Matter") and approval of the certain amendment to the Corporation's amended and restated stock option plan (the "Stock Option Plan Amendment Matter") and approval of the extension of certain outstanding options held by certain of the Corporation's officers (the "Option Expiry Extension Matter" and together with the Option Plan Matter and the Stock Option Plan Amendment Matter, the "Special Matters") in accordance with the instructions of the Shareholder.
+If no choice is specified in the proxy or the instructions are not certain, the persons named in the form of proxy accompanying this Circular will vote FOR all of the matters proposed by management at the Meeting and described in the Notice of Meeting (and every 1 Year for the advisory vote on the frequency of advisory votes on executive compensation) and in the discretion of the person appointed on all other matters (if any) upon which the Shareholder appointing the proxy is entitled to cast a vote.